 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another pharmacy in your area, you can get help from Member Services or use the Pharmacy Directory.
+To find another network pharmacy in your area, you can get help from Member Services (phone numbers are printed on the back cover of this document) or use the Pharmacy Directory.
 You can also find information on our website at www.thpmp.org.